 What You Need to Do Bead Weaving

 One of the great things about bead-weaving is that the materials needed to get started are easy to come by.
-Simple beading needles, beading thread, a work mat and scissors are really all you need to get started with bead-weaving.
+Simple beading needles, beading thread, a work mat and scissors are really all you need to get started.

 Beading Pads or Mats.
 Beading mats are very helpful for keeping track of beads and needles.
 One simple beading mat is a velvet jewelry pad that has a stiff cardboard interior wrapped in foam.
 This surface makes it easier to pick up beads and also provides a place to pin extra beading needles while you work.

 Seed Beads.
 Seed beads come in a variety of sizes.
 The size is indicated by a number.
 The larger the numbered size (6o, 8o, 10o, 11o, 13o, 15o), the smaller the bead.
 The seed beads used in bead weaving are either Japanese in various shapes, sizes, colors and finishes, or Czech.
 The three major manufacturers of Japanese seed beads are Miyuki, Toho, and Matsuno.
 Some colors of seed beads cross over between the three manufacturers and can be used interchangeably.